Time clock

-A time clock, sometimes known as a clock card machine or punch clock or time recorder, is a device that records start and end times for hourly employees (or those on flexi-time) at a place of business.
+A time clock, sometimes known as a clock card machine, punch clock, or time recorder, is a device that records start and end times for hourly employees (or those on flexi-time) at a place of business.

 In mechanical time clocks, this was accomplished by inserting a heavy paper card, called a time card, into a slot on the time clock.
 When the time card hit a contact at the rear of the slot, the machine would print day and time information (a timestamp) on the card.
 One or more time cards could serve as a timesheet or provide the data to fill one.
 This allowed a timekeeper to have an official record of the hours an employee worked to calculate the pay owed an employee.

 The terms bundy clock, or just bundy have been used in Australian English for time clocks.
 The term comes from brothers Willard and Harlow Bundy.